Malala at UC Davis: When the Chancellor sits on the board of a defense contractor and hosts a peace icon (#460)

 This is one of those situations.

-Hypocrisy, or just bad optics?
+Hypocrisy - or just deeply troubling optics?

 Defenders of the administration will say: inviting Malala to campus and enforcing UC policy on discrimination are not contradictory.
 They will argue that the LSA resolution crossed a line by targeting people and institutions linked to Israel, and that the university would have responded the same way regardless of May’s board memberships.